jagrajales22/TappsiTest/README.md

 ## Libraries needed

 Remember to download Appium Client Libraries from http://appium.io/ in order to connect to Appium server.
-It is needed to download Selenium Stand Alone Serverat http://www.seleniumhq.org/
+It is needed to download Selenium Stand Alone Server at http://www.seleniumhq.org/

 ## Prerequisites